 Veins are blood vessels that carry blood from the body to the heart.
-Varicose veins—sometimes referred to as spider veins—are swollen and twisted veins that most commonly appear in the legs and feet, often causing pain and discomfort.
+Varicose veins are swollen and twisted veins that most commonly appear in the legs and feet, often causing pain and discomfort.
 They are visible under the skin and often look blue or dark purple.

 What causes varicose veins?

 Varicose veins happen when faulty valves in the veins allow blood to pool or flow in the wrong direction.
 Common causes of varicose veins include:

 - Hormonal changes during pregnancy and menopause

 What are varicose vein treatments?

 Our expert team offers a variety of varicose vein treatments, often completed so you can return home the same day.
 Varicose veins can be a cosmetic concern—causing symptoms such as aching, burning or bleeding—or they can be a sign of more serious vascular disease.
 Your doctor will review your condition and treatment options with you.
 We may recommend increasing your exercise, wearing compression stockings, or procedures to close or remove veins.